cjacker/opensource-toolchain-8051/README.md

 ### For SDCC

-The [SDCC headers within this repo](https://github.com/cjacker/opensource-toolchain-8051/tree/main/headers) provide a set of headers not provided by SDCC, include all STC 8051 models, most of C8051F/EFM8 models, WCH ch552/ch554/ch559 and Nuvoto n76e003/n76e616/n76e885, these headers usually come from vendor's official demo packages, and be converted to the format SDCC supported using [keil2sdcc](https://github.com/ywaby/keil2sdcc) with modifications manually.
+The [SDCC headers within this repo](https://github.com/cjacker/opensource-toolchain-8051/tree/main/headers) provide a set of headers not provided by SDCC, include all STC 8051 models, most of C8051F/EFM8 models, WCH ch552/ch554/ch559 and Nuvoto n76e003/n76e616/n76e885, these headers usually come from vendor's official demo packages, and was converted to the format SDCC supported using [keil2sdcc](https://github.com/ywaby/keil2sdcc) with modifications manually.

 For example, above codes can be writen as: